PoisotLab/ms_network_prediction/manuscript.md

 the problem more complicated.
 Yet, mutli-layer approaches improve prediction in social networks [@Jalili2017LinPre;
 @Najari2019LinPre; @Yasami2018NovMul], and they may prove useful going forward.

-### Why predict networks and interactions at the same time?

-Ecological networks are quite sparse [@MacDonald2020RevLin]---composed of a set of interactions, but also a larger set of non-interactions.
-If we aim to predict the structure of networks from the "bottom-up"--- by considering each pairwise combination of $S$ different species---we are left with $S^2$ interaction values to estimate.
-Instead, we can use our existing understanding of the mechanisms that structure ecological networks to whittle down the set of feasible adjacency matrices, thereby reducing the amount of information we must predict, and making the problem of predicting interactions less daunting.
-The processes that structure ecological networks do not only occur at the scale of interactions---there are also processes at the network level which limit what interactions are possible.
-The realized structure of a network is the synthesis of the interactions forming the basis for network structure, and the network structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].

-### What network properties should we should use to inform our predictions of interactions?

-There are many dimensions of network structure [@Delmas2018AnaEco], yet there are two reasons to begin with a single property, connectance (the ratio of actual edges to possible edges in the network).
-First, connectance is ecologically informative---it relates to resilience to invasion [@Baiser2010ConDet; @Smith-Ramesh2016GloSyn], can increase robustness to extinction in food webs [@Dunne2002NetStr], while decreasing it in mutualistic networks [@Vieira2015SimSto], and connectance relates to network stability [@Landi2018ComSta].
-Second, most (if not all) network properties co-vary with connectance [@Poisot2014WheEco; @Dunne2002FooStr].
-We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness, [@MacDonald2020RevLin], we can then derive distributions of network properties from estimates of richness alone.
-Therefore we suggest that predicting the value of network connectance across space (and eventually time) is most likely to be the most practical to formulate at the moment.

-### How do we determine what interaction networks are feasible?

-For several decades, ecologists have aimed to understand how networks of many interacting species persist through time.
-The diversity-stability paradox, first explored by @May1974StaCom, shows that under a neutral set of assumptions ecological networks should become decreasingly stable as the number of species increases.
-Yet, in the natural world we observe networks of interactions that consist of far more species than May's model predicts [@Albouy2019MarFis].
-As a result, understanding what aspects of the neutral assumptions of May's model are incorrect has branched many investigations into the relationship between ecological network structure and persistence [@Allesina2012StaCri].
-These assumptions can be split into dynamical assumptions and topological assumptions.
-Topologically, we know that ecological networks are not structured randomly.
-Some properties, like the aforementioned connectance, are highly predictable [@MacDonald2020RevLin].
-Generative models of food-webs (based on network embeddings) fit empirical networks more effectively than random models [@Allesina2008GenMod].
-These models have long used allometry as a single-dimensional niche space---naturally we want to extend this to traits in general.
-The second approach stability is through _dynamics_.
-Early models of community dynamics rely on the assumption of linear interaction effects, but in recent years models of bioenergetic community dynamics have shown promise in basing our understanding of energy flow in food-webs in the understood relationship between allometry and metabolism [@Delmas2017SimBio].
-An additional consideration is the multidimensional nature of "stability" and "feasibility" (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOur; @Gravel2016StaCom].

 ### What taxonomic scales are suitable for the prediction of species interactions?

 If we use different trait-based proxies to predict